isaac-jordan/GrubGrabber/README.md

 2. Run the Django development server with `python manage.py runserver` or `./manage.py runserver`
 3. Access site at `127.0.0.1:8000` by default.

+If the population script has been run, then a test user will exist with username `test` and password `test`.

 ## Contributing

 1. Fork it!